SachinMadhukar09/100-Days-Of-Code/README.md

     11.MAx & Min in Array(self 9min)

 ********      July 17 2021      ********
-Practice Basic Problems on List
+Practice Medium Problems on List
 List of problems are:
-    1.Reverse an array -------Not Completed 15min
+    1.Reverse an array (SELF 15min)
     2.Sum of Array (SELF 2min)
     3.Mean,Median Of Array (SELF 13min)
-    4.Array is Sorted Help ---------Not Completed 12m+10m+7m 5.Rotate an Array ---------Not Completed 15m
+    4.Array is Sorted Help ---------Not Completed 12m+10m 5.Rotate an Array ---------Not Completed 15m
-    6.Array is Sorted --------Not Completed 12+10m

 ********      July 18 2021      ********
-Practice Basic Problems on List
+Practice Medium Problems on List
 List of problems are:
     1.Max & min of array Revised (Self 10min)
     2.Sort an array of 0s,1s,2sRevised (Self 1min)